 The Foundation of Hope funds groundbreaking mental illness research projects that explore the biological, neurological and genetic bases of mental illness and forge paths to improved diagnosis and treatment.

-Through its seed grant funding model, the Foundation awards relatively small grants—typically between $35,000 and $40,000—to qualifying researchers at the University of North Carolina at Chapel Hill Department of Psychiatry.
+Through its seed grant funding model, the Foundation awards relatively small grants—typically between $50,000 and $60,000, but even up to $200,000 for impact grants—to qualifying researchers at the University of North Carolina at Chapel Hill Department of Psychiatry.
 Each project functions much the same as a startup business: a small, but promising idea that needs an initial investment to grow.

 Having proved their mettle, many Foundation-backed projects receive thousands or millions of dollars in subsequent investment from private organizations and the National Institute of Health.